What is art?

 People have been trying to answer that question for centuries, but we still don’t have a definitive answer.
 We know art is borne of creativity.
 It’s meant to impact whoever is experiencing it.
 And it comes from a place within the artist that we don’t truly understand.

 Art remains a mystery, both in its definition and its origin.
-Why is art a cornerstone of every single culture on Earth?
-Why do some people flock to artistry while others prefer to sit in the audience?
-Who do people need art, whether it’s music, films, paintings, sculptures, dance, or literature?
+Why is art a cornerstone of every culture on Earth?
+Why are some people drawn to making art while others prefer to sit in the audience?
+Why do people need art, whether it’s music, films, paintings, sculptures, dance, or literature?

 We all know what commercialism is.
-It’s the intent to make money, preferably, lots of it.
+It’s the intent to make money, preferably lots of it.
 Traditionally, art was safe from commercialism.
 Big business just wasn’t interested, and artists could freely create.
-The market was free and it decided who succeeded and who didn’t.
+The market was open and it decided who succeeded and who didn’t.
 Fine art rose to the top.

 But once the money makers filled up all the shelves in the grocery markets and lined all the racks in the department stores, they turned to art, and they commercialized it.

 Screenplays were streamlined into formulas.
 Big publishing houses tried to figure out which books would turn the fastest and easiest profits.
 Clear Channel bought up all the radio stations and started using bottom lines and internal agendas to decide which songs the public would listen to.

 And artists took jobs at advertising agencies.
 Filmmakers created 30-second mini-movies called commercials.
 Songwriters penned jingles.
 Writers crafted slogans.
 And illustrators developed logos.

 In a world driven by commerce, art became a commodity.
 Some artists cried out in protest, claiming that commercialized art was dumbing down the masses.
 The purpose of commercial art is not to get people to think or feel.
 It doesn’t care if it changes the world or makes a profound statement about humanity or nature.
 All it wants to do is get people to buy.